Joy Nilo

 Joy T. Nilo (born January 11, 1970) is a Filipino composer who specializes in a cappella choral music.
 Also an orchestrator, his works range from traditional to modern, ethnic to electronic, serious to popular.
 He is also a pianist, singer, music conductor and educator.

 Choral music

-His sacred composition Amami, a suite of 6 anthems based on the Lord’s Prayer, is well-known among international choirs, and so are liturgical music such as O Magnum Mysterium, Agtalnaca, Denggem, Apo, Isalacannacam, and Umawit Kayo Sa Panginoon.
+His sacred composition Amami, a suite of 6 anthems based on the Lord’s Prayer, is well known among international choirs, and so are liturgical music such as O Magnum Mysterium, Agtalnaca, Denggem, Apo, Isalacannacam, and Umawit Kayo Sa Panginoon.
 Philippine Choirs competing internationally sing his contemporary choral compositions and arrangements of folktunes Bongbongtit, Kaisaisa Niyan, Pakawanem Ti Basbasolmi, Duayya Ni Ayat, Pakiusap, Malinac Lay Labi, and Oalay Manoc Con Taraz.
-His popular church choir works Make My Life a Prayer, Glory, Splendor and Majesty, and Come Live in Me are regular parts of church choir repertoires.
+His church choir works include Make My Life a Prayer, Glory, Splendor and Majesty, and Come Live in Me.